-As required by FDA, Biogen will conduct a post-marketing confirmatory trial.
+As required by the FDA, Biogen will conduct a post-marketing confirmatory trial.
 The “global, placebo-controlled trial” will enroll 1,500 patients with early Alzheimer’s and “confirmation of amyloid beta pathology.”
 The first patient will enter screening in May 2022, with the trial’s completion expected in four years, Biogen announced in March.

-However, in addition to clinical trial data, it’s also important to collect real-world evidence (RWE), which will allow inclusion of “larger patient populations that are historically underrepresented in randomized controlled trials, including, for example, patients who are ethnically/racially/
+However, in addition to clinical trial data, it’s also important to collect real-world evidence (RWE), which will allow the inclusion of “larger patient populations that are historically underrepresented in randomized controlled trials, including, for example, patients who are ethnically/racially/

 “Alzheimer’s disease trials historically have struggled to enroll participants from the Black/African-American community – overall, trials have had an average of 2-3% representation,” according to a recent paper from Biogen and National Minority Quality Forum (NMQF), a research and educational organization in Washington D.C.